MarianaV11/MarianaV11/README.md

 # Hello, I'm Mariana 😊
 ### I'm studying computer science at Unifor, first semester.
 I'm at the beginning, but loving a lot the course. 🤭
-Here you will see my learning at college and my projects.
+Here you will see my learning at college and my personal projects.

 ![Mari GitHub stats](https://github-readme-stats.vercel.app/api?username=MarianaV11&show_icons=true&theme=tokyonight)